Harriet the Spy (film)

 Harriet the Spy is a 1996 American coming-of-age comedy film directed by Bronwen Hughes in her feature film directorial debut, and starring Michelle Trachtenberg in her major film acting debut.
 It co-stars Rosie O'Donnell, J. Smith-Cameron, Gregory Smith, and Vanessa Lee Chester.
 Based on the 1964 novel of the same name by Louise Fitzhugh, the film follows a sixth-grade student who aspires to become a writer and spy.

 Filming began in the fall of 1994 in Toronto and was completed by the end of 1995.
-Produced by Paramount Pictures, Nickelodeon Movies and Rastar, it was the first film produced under the Nickelodeon Movies banner and the first of two film adaptations of the Harriet the Spy books.
+Produced by Nickelodeon Movies and Rastar, it was the first film produced under the Nickelodeon Movies banner and the first of two film adaptations of the Harriet the Spy books.
 In theaters, the pilot episode of Hey Arnold! called Arnold was shown before the film.

-The film was released in theaters on July 10, 1996, to mixed reviews from critics.
+The film was released in theaters by Paramount Pictures on July 10, 1996, to mixed reviews from critics.
 It made $26.6 million worldwide on a production budget of $12 million.
 The film was released on home video on February 25, 1997.